inertaert/HORSES_nudity_patch/README.md

      Assembly: nudity_patch.dll
      ```
 6. **That's it, play the game!**
-   - (But if pixelation persists, then something went wrong.)
+   - (But if pixelation persists, then something went wrong.
+Make sure to [open an issue and describe the problem.](https://github.com/inertaert/HORSES_nudity_patch/issues/new))

 ---